mschristophers/favorite-pokemon/README.md

 # favorite-pokemon

-In this applications, users can select their favorite pokemon.
+In this application, users can select their favorite pokemon.